muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

-With current levels of camping food I can probably go on for two weeks.
-Have a fine knife and other good stuff.
+Got lota camping food I could for weeks wout grocs.
+Have a fine knife and other good stuff...
 Hell I have portable solar panels.
-If elec shuts off can at least charge a phone (and code on it too).
+If elec shuts off can at least charge a phone.

 *2020-2-25 18:34:51*